desmaj/minreal/README.md

 # minreal
 A Python comet server build on CSP (Comet Session Protocol) and providing a TCP socket proxy.

+Disclaimer: Gosh this is a new project.
+Don't use it for anything yet.

+Disclaimer disclaimer: None of the technology s particularly new, but I have ideas for where this might go that might be interesting.

 ## Running the examples
 The standalone server can be run like:
 ```bash